Fisker Inc.

-On July 13, 2020, Fisker Inc. announced an initial public offering on the New York Stock Exchange through a merger with Spartan Energy Acquisition Corp, a SPAC backed by private equity firm Apollo Global Management.
-On October 30, 2020, Fisker Inc. completed the reverse merger.
+In the summer of 2020, Fisker Inc. announced an initial public offering on the New York Stock Exchange through a merger with Spartan Energy Acquisition Corp, a SPAC backed by private equity firm Apollo Global Management.
+The company completed the reverse merger that autumn.
+Fisker Inc. developed the Fisker Ocean, an electric sport utility vehicle (SUV), which was released in 2023.